 But sushi doughnuts weren’t the only odd thing I tried at the Fish Market that day – I also saw a particularly photogenic set of spiny sea urchin over at Peter’s Seafood that I decided I had to try.
 These were also $8 per piece and consisted of a ball of rice, slivers of sea urchin, some roe, a piece of cucumber, tomato and avocado with a slice of lemon, all served in the spiny urchin shell.
 It was okay, but not the favourite thing I’ve ever eaten.
 The taste is quite nice – it’s like buttery sea water – but it has a mushy texture that takes a bit of getting used to.
 It’s healthy stuff though – urchin contains omega 3 fats, is low in fat and is said to contain aphrodisiac qualities!!!
 That might be linked to the fact that technically, the part of the urchin that you’re eating it it’s gonads (as the edible bit is also the part that produces roe!) – I’ll just leave that fact there for you to ponder.
 In other odd bits of urchin related information I have learned it seems the meat also contains substances that work on the dopamine receptors of the brain giving you a sense of reward when you consume it.
 No wonder I had such a lovely day yesterday, I was off my tree on sea urchin parts!

-By this point I’d eaten a fair bit of rice and was starting to feel a bit full so I bid farewell to the Fish Market and went off to Chinatown to try another exciting new blog related dish of excitement….this one I may develop a slight addiction to.
-But that post will have to wait for another day….watch this space about this time next week.
-In the meantime, would you eat sushi doughnuts – or do you want the real gooey sticky thing?
+By this point I’d eaten a fair bit of rice and was starting to feel a bit full so I bid farewell to the Fish Market and went off to Chinatown to try another exciting new blog related dish of excitement…. the sweet potato latte. this one I may develop a slight addiction to.
+So, would you eat a sushi donut – or do you want the real gooey sticky thing?

 If you fancy making your own sushi doughnuts, Tastespotting have a step-by-step guide to it here you’re going to need a doughnut ring – like this one*.